 Bring to a boil, reduce heat, cover, and simmer for about 15 minutes.

 Carefully blend asparagus, broth, and garlic until smooth, using a blender or immersion blender.
 (Be especially careful with hot liquids in a blender).

+At this point, you want to make a roux.
 Melt the butter in a pan and add in the flour, stirring until smooth.
 (Be careful not to overcook or burn).